Maunish-dave/ywxb/README.md

 It allows you to use fully connected Neural Netowrk with Many options for Optimizers and Activation Functions

-Here is an example of how to use dumpy.
+Here is an example of how to use ywxb.

+first you need to install ywxb.

+`pip install ywxb`

 You only need to import train function from dumpy.